msiebels-showcase/msiebels-showcase.github.io/README.txt

+License information: Adaptation of the original work by Phantom by HTML5 UP, modification made by msiebels.

-Picture Size from "picXX": 353 x 326
+Sidenotes: Picture Size from "picXX": 353 x 326

 - - -